Submission Guidelines: Book Reviewers

 - Ralph Berry, ed.
 The Methuen Book of Shakespeare Anecdotes, new edition.
 London: Routledge, 2016.
 Pp 205.
 Paperback £27.99.
 ISBN: 9781138659599.

 - After this header, please indicate your name (in small capital letters) as you wish it to appear in the review, and your institutional affiliation (if relevant) on the line below this.

-- Double-space all sections of your review and use ONLY Times New Roman 12-point font.
+- Double-space all sections of your review and use Times New Roman 12-point font.

 - When listing page numbers, use the fewest numbers possible: 140-1 is preferable to 140-141 or 140-41.

 - Avoid using the passive voice.

-- Avoid beginning sentences with ‘It is…’ or when possible, avoid beginning sentences with adverbial connectives such as ‘However’, ‘Nevertheless’, ‘Moreover’, etc.
+- Avoid beginning sentences with ‘It is…’ and when possible, also avoid beginning sentences with adverbial connectives such as ‘However’, ‘Nevertheless’, ‘Moreover’, etc.

 - Please eliminate all unnecessary commas.